Fangclub

-Fangclub are an alternative rock band formed in Rush, Dublin, signed to Vertigo Records.
+Fangclub are an Irish alternative rock band formed in Rush, County Dublin, signed to Vertigo Records.

 History

 Fangclub are a Dublin alternative rock band with members Steven King (guitar/vocals), Kevin Keane (bass) and Dara Coleman (drums).
 In keeping with the punk/grunge style of their music, Fangclub took a D.I.Y. approach to their burgeoning career by packing themselves off to the coastal village of Ballyheigue in Kerry to record over 25 tracks.
 In early 2015 while on one of their DIY tours, they came to the attention of Universal Music's Irish team.
 Suitably impressed that Fangclub had already recorded an albums worth of music, Universal signed the band in August 2015.
 Largely comprising songs from their original D.I.Y. efforts, their second EP, Coma Happy, appeared in 2016.

-They then took to the road, headlining a sold out show at Whelan's, Dublin and concluding the festival season with two sets at Electric Picnic.
+They then took to the road, headlining a sold-out show at Whelan's, Dublin and concluding the festival season with two sets at Electric Picnic.
 Fangclub made their U.K. live debut in 2016 with Welsh group Pretty Vicious, and also toured with Twin Atlantic.

 Their self-titled debut album was released in 2017.
 The album reached number 5 on the Irish album charts and received positive reviews from critics, with The Irish Times calling it "one of the best hard rock albums of 2017".
 In January 2018, the album was nominated for the Choice Music Prize.

 On the live circuit, Fangclub have supported bands such as Metallica, Smashing Pumpkins, Pixies, Muse, Biffy Clyro, Twin Atlantic, Nothing But Thieves, The Cribs, Swmrs and Frank Carter and The Rattlesnakes.

 The band released their second album Vulture Culture on 5 July 2019.
 Vulture Culture received positive reviews, with Hot Press writing; "this 11-track opus is most certainly the jewel in the Irish alt-rock kings’ crown to date."

-Reception
+Their first release since Vulture Culture and its attributed singles, Attention, released on March 1st 2024.
+On April 19th of the same year, Out Of My Head, released on various streaming platforms.

+On the 14th of June 2024, the EP All Good' was released.
+It included singles Attention and Out Of My Head, with an additional three tracks (Natural, You Had Me At Hello, and Exit Oblivion).